Ahp06/SUMO_Emissions/README.md

 # How to run

-This application can be launched from an IDE, or from a shell (linux or Windows).
+This application can be launched from an IDE, or from a shell (linux, Windows, MacOS).
 You will need a config.json configuration file (see [default_config.json](https://github.com/Ahp06/SUMO_Emissions/blob/master/sumo_project/configs/default_config.json) for a template) and a simulation file.
 You can use your own scenario file (osm.sumocfg file), see : [SUMO Tutorials](http://sumo.dlr.de/wiki/Tutorials).